idilmy/binary-number-converter-robot/README.md

 # Binary Number Converter Robot

-This project implements a hardware and simulation system that converts decimal numbers to 4-bit binary using mechanical disks and LED indicators.
+This project implements a hardware and simulation system that converts decimal numbers to 4-bit binary using mechanical disks.
-Designed as part of the DBL Embedded Systems course, it integrates Arduino components and Unity simulation to demonstrate embedded control logic, signal processing, and visualization.
+Designed as part of the DBL Embedded Systems course, it integrates Arduino components and Unity simulation to demonstrate embedded control logic, error handling, and binary output using physical disks.
 ---

 ## Features

 - **Decimal-to-Binary Conversion** using:
-  - Color sensors to detect disk positions
+  - Color sensors to detect disk color (white = 0, black = 1)
-  - LEDs to display binary output
+  - Rotating arm to push disks into a transparent output tube
 - **Mechanical Disk-Based Logic**
-  - Disks represent binary states using colored segments
+  - Physical disks represent binary bits
+  - Solenoid and motors move disks through the robot
 - **Simulation in Unity**
   - Mimics robot behavior in a virtual environment
-  - Tests disk rotation, sensor accuracy, and signal interpretation
 - **Arduino Integration**
+  - Controls sensors, motors, and solenoids
-  - Reads sensor data and drives LED outputs
+  - Detects errors and provides feedback through an LED
-  - Serial communication for testing and calibration

 ---